Home » Malta airport transfers

 Fast ferry option:

-Airport shuttles are an economical option compared to booking a private transfer but there are a few downsides:
+Airport shuttles are an economical option compared to booking a private Malta airport transfer, but there are a few downsides:

 If you decide to take this option, I can recommend booking with Suntransfers.

-Using public transport (route buses) is by far the cheapest option (just a few Euro per person to most popular locations around Malta), it is also the slowest and least comfortable option.
+Using public transport (route buses) is by far the cheapest option (just a few Euro per person to most popular locations around Malta), but it is also the slowest and least comfortable option.
 Especially if you’re travelling with more than just hand luggage, it’s not the most convenient transfer from Malta airport.
+Plus, you won’t be dropped off at the hotel or resort door and will need to walk with your luggage.

-Yes, there is an Uber in Malta and you can also use similar operators like Bolt and eCabs.
-You can download their apps in advance and book rides as well.
+Yes, there is an Uber in Malta, and you can also use similar operators like Bolt and eCabs.
+You can download their apps in advance and book rides as well, indicating all the details of the ride, including the drop-off location.

 Get the best travel tips from Malta Uncovered delivered to you in bite-sized chunks by email.
 (Unsubscribe at any time!)